Immutable HashMap in Typescript

 Efficiently create a new HashMap from key-value pairs

-efficiently creates a HashMap from a sequence of key-value pairs.
-An optional merge
+from efficiently creates a HashMap from a sequence of key-value pairs.
+An optional merge function

 merge function is the value associated to the key.
 If no merge function is provided, the second value v2